stfc/pearl-docs/content/02-03_software.rst

    /apps/modulefiles/core/singularity/3.4.0-1

-Software may also be provided from the Ubuntu repository but this generally contains older versions of packages and is avoided unless absolutely necessary.
+Software may also be provided from the Ubuntu repository but this generally contains older versions of packages and should be avoided unless absolutely necessary.

 ********************
 Location of binaries
 ********************

 The location of the binaries differs depending on what machine you are logged into.
-This has been done to ensure that the software is optimised for the DGX-2’s more recent processor generation but can also be accessed from the head node.
+This has been done to ensure that the software is optimised for the DGX-2’s more recent processor generation, but can also be accessed from the head node.
 In normal use, this should be completely transparent to you and is only mentioned in this documentation for completeness.
 You may however see either of the following paths:

 .. code-block:: console